Does your business pass the risk test?

 |Do have adequate patent, copyright, trademark, or other protection?|

 These are just a few examples of the kinds of risk that might threaten a business.
+If you answered no to 2 or more of these questions, your business could be at risk.

 The truth is, of course, that risks should not be unexpected.
 Although none of us can tell the future, we can all anticipate potential risks and take appropriate precautions.